 - Chief Justin Napoleon, Chief, Saulteau First Nations

-Technical input for the project is provided by a Project Advisory Committee (PAC) made up of technical experts.
-The PAC will develop a framework to identify and assess suitable geological CCS targets, ensuring that evaluation protocols conform with analogous existing CCS projects in North America.
+Technical input for the project was provided by a Project Advisory Committee (PAC).
+The PAC developed a framework to identify and assess suitable geological CCS targets, ensuring that evaluation protocols conformed with analogous existing CCS projects in North America:

 - Ron Stefik, Supervisor, Reservoir Engineering, BC Oil and Gas Commission